-- 1 faculty member
+- I faculty member

-- 1 staff member
+- I staff member

-- 1 student
+- l student

 Members serving on the panel must be objective and uninvolved in the decision making of the imposed sanction.

 Step Three: The hearing panel will organize a hearing, either in person or electronically.
 If the hearing is electronic, there must be a visual and audio component present from all participating parties.